 WISCONSIN: 5th and Jefferson Coffee House in Sturgeon Bay

-The first thing you're likely to notice about this quaint cafe is that it feels like eating at home—and it makes sense since it's set in a converted house.
-The former kitchen features counter top chairs, the living room has plenty of couches and tables, and outside, there's a front porch with seating, picnic tables, lawn chairs, and even hammocks to lounge in.
+The first thing you're likely to notice about this quaint cafe is that it feels like eating at home—and it makes sense because it's set in a converted house.
+The former kitchen features countertop chairs, the living room has plenty of couches and tables, and outside, there's a front porch with seating, picnic tables, lawn chairs, and even hammocks to lounge in.
 A constant soundtrack adds to the ambiance, and there are even games on-site to play with friends, family, or whoever you meet here.
 Yelpers come from near and far for the Belgian bacon waffle, spicy egg bake, and freshly baked scones.
 For your java fix, try The Llama, a latte infused with maple syrup, or a Sweet Heat Mocha with a subtle kick.

 WYOMING: Persephone Bakery in Jackson

 When locals and travelers alike are in the mood for an après-ski treat, they swing by this bustling Jackson Hole bakery, where the bread and pastries are baked fresh every day.
 Healthy menu options include Persephone's Quinoa Porridge with fresh berries and toast cashews, and a Seeded Avocado Bowl with smoked salmon, goat cheese, and lentils.
 But if you've built up a big appetite, Yelpers advise going with the Croque Madame or croissant bread pudding French toast.
 They also note that it's nearly impossible to resist the unique sides, such as maple sage bison sausage and sweet potato Brussels sprout hash.
-During weekends in the colder months, it can get pretty packed inside— but when the weather permits, there's additional seating on the picaresque patio.
+During weekends in the colder months, it can get pretty packed inside.
+But when the weather permits, there's additional seating on the picaresque patio.